espy/hoodie-plugin-tutorial/README.md

 Here we extend the hoodie object we use in the browser and also pass a reference to that object back in, so your frontend component can actually use the rest of the Hoodie API.

-    function add( messageData ) {
+    function send( messageData ) {

-Here's our first API method: adding a private message.
+Here's our first API method: sending a private message.
 This method  requires an object with each message's data, just like in the example above.
 It could require all sorts of things though, after all, it's your plugin, not ours :) Note that it won't actually be available for use in the Hoodie API at this point, but we'll get to that later.

     var defer = hoodie.defer();